 However, education systems vary from country to country.
-To compensate different levels of professional qualifications, a new recognition procedure for foreign professional qualifications of non-EU citizens as well as EU citizens was introduced in Germany in 2015.
-On this page we examine the requirements for doctors to avail of residency permits and the process involved in the recognition of qualifications.
-For further information about how these options refer to your personal situation please contact our legal team using the details below.
+To compensate different levels of professional qualifications, a new recognition procedure for foreign professional qualifications of non-EU citizens and EU citizens was introduced in Germany in 2015.
+On this page, we examine the requirements for doctors to avail of residency permits and the process involved in recognising qualifications.
+For further information about how these options refer to your personal situation, please contact our legal team using the details below.

 Professional Qualification Recognition Procedure

-This procedure under § 17a of the German Residence Act (in German: Aufenthaltsgesetz) in conjunction with the Professional Qualification Assessment Act aims to establish equivalence of foreign professional qualifications with a German professional qualifications.
-This is to ensure that doctors and other professionals have similar qualifications and are thus operating on a relatively level playing field.
+This procedure under § 17a of the German Residence Act (in German: Aufenthaltsgesetz) in conjunction with the Professional Qualification Assessment Act aims to establish the equivalence of foreign professional qualifications with German professional qualifications.
+This ensures that doctors and other professionals have similar qualifications and are thus operating on a relatively level playing field.

-In general, chances of having the professional qualification recognized are very high.
+In general, the chances of having a professional qualification recognized are very high.
 A recent press release of the Federal Statistic Office (August 2019) showed that in 2017, 21,800 vocational qualifications acquired abroad were recognised nationwide as fully or partially equivalent to a qualification acquired in Germany.
-The vast majority of successful recognition procedures concerned medical health professionals including doctors.
+The vast majority of successful recognition procedures concerned medical health professionals, including doctors.

 Application Procedure for Doctors in Detail

-In order to begin the recognition process a variety of documents are required.
+To begin the recognition process, a variety of documents are required.
 The application can be submitted from abroad or from Germany.
-The German authorities need proof especially with regard to the completed study schedule and the applicant’s German language skills.
+The German authorities need proof, especially concerning the completed study schedule and the applicant’s German language skills.